 Fork left uphill through woodland then bear left over a crossing path at a footpath marker until you reach another crossing path with open field beyond.
 Turn right here then continue in the same direction to leave the woodland and join a path between fields that leads you to a road crossing with Cobblershill Farm on your right.

 Turn right along the road.
 Ignore a lane bearing left and a public right of way, and follow the road between hedges until it enters more open farmland on a right bend.
 Here turn left onto a signposted public footpath.
 Follow this path through fields keep close to the right-hand hedge.
 Continue in the same direction through woodland and a further field, once again keeping a hedge to your right until the path enters an open field with an obvious footpath leading down to meet the road in Hampden Bottom.
 Cross this road to head uphill on Hotley Bottom Lane.
 After 250m look out for a signposted footpath on the right.

 Turn right onto this path which takes you between fields, with far-reaching views over Hampden Bottom, then into the Woodland Trusts’ Pepperboxes Wood.
-Follow the path through the wood until you reach a T-junction where you take the right path downhill.
-Continue downhill to reach a gate.
+After 50m turn right downhill at a cross-roads of paths until you reach a wooden gate.
 To the right of the gate go through a gap to enter a wide clearing, The Glade.
 Go to the centre of the clearing and look left to see Hampden House.